Professorship of Spiritual Care and Psychosomatic Health

 Prof. Eckhard Frick SJ

 Eckhard Frick has researched and taught on the subject of spiritual care for many years.
 He is a psychiatrist, psychoanalyst and Jesuit.
-Since 2021, he has served as professor of Spiritual Care and Psychosomatic Health.
+Since 2021, he holds the professorship of Spiritual Care and Psychosomatic Health.

 Contact: eckhard.frick@tum.de